Page Content Portlet

 - Don't leave the water running while you shave.
 Stopper the sink to collect water for rinsing the razor.

 - Don’t use the toilet as a trash can.
 Human waste and toilet paper are the only things that should be flushed.
-Learn more here.
+Learn what not to flush.

 - Some "hardcore" conservationists don't flush the toilet after each use.
 They live by the credo "If it's yellow, let it mellow; if it's brown, flush it down."